 Students in ERE 133 will receive guidance in the systematic application of engineering design and project management skills to solve environmental resource-related problems.
 Student participation in classes and as part of a team is essential to the success in this course.
-Attendance in lecture and labs is required so that students can fully participate in classes, project development, report writing, and oral presentations.
+Attendance is required so that students can fully participate in classes, project development, report writing, and oral presentations.